mmmichl/browser-router/README.md

 ## Installation

-TBA
+Pick the latest [release](https://github.com/mmmichl/browser-router/releases) and install the package.

 After installation you need to run `Browser Router` once manually.
-You will be prompted if the application should be registered as default browser.
+You will be asked if the application should be registered as the default browser.
 Confirm this to start using `Browser Router`.

 ## Configuration